 Town Manager Cabanel stated they went back to verify that each of the CRFs, when established, named the Town Council as agents to expend.
 That is true of all but one.
-Assistant Town Manager/Finance Director Micali stated the one exception to be the fire CRF that was done in 1972 to establish the fund for fire equipment.
+Assistant Town establish the fund for fire equipment.
 It was changed a few times with amendments.
-More research needs to be done, but it does not appear that the Council was ever put on as agents to expend.
+More researchneeds to be done, but it does not appear that the Council was ever put on as agents to expend.